ludwigwinkler/JaxLightning/README.md

 # Jax

-Recent packages such as Equinox and Treex are on the top very similar in structure and handling like PyTorch.
+Recent packages such as Equinox and Treex are at the top level very similar in structure and handling like PyTorch.
 This makes the code very readable and succinct.
 The biggest advantage of Jax is probably its clean functional programming (I've come around to that) and its speed.
 Vmap, derivatives in all directions and automatic accelerator management (no more tensor.to(deviceXYZ)) is also part of the gift box.